MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 - Establish a [management baseline](./management.md) for your hybrid or multicloud environment.

-- Implement [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview) features, like billing scopes, budgets, and alerts to ensure that you don't exceed your expense limit.
+- Implement [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview) features, like billing scopes, budgets, and alerts, to ensure that you don't exceed your expense limit.
 - Use [Azure Policy](/azure/governance/policy/overview) to enforce governance guardrails on Azure deployments and trigger remediation tasks to bring existing Azure resources into a compliant state.
-- Consider using [the Microsoft Entra entitlement management feature](/azure/active-directory/governance/entitlement-management-overview) to automate Azure requests, access assignments, reviews, and expiration.
+- Consider using [the Microsoft Entra entitlement management feature](/azure/active-directory/governance/entitlement-management-overview) to automate Azure access request workflows, access assignments, reviews, and expiration.
 - Use [Azure Advisor](/azure/advisor/advisor-overview) recommendations to ensure cost optimization and operational excellence in Azure, both of which are core principles of the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/).

 The [Azure landing zones Bicep—Deployment flow](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow) repository contains Bicep deployment templates that can accelerate your greenfield and brownfield Azure landing zone deployments.
 These templates have integrated Microsoft proven-practice governance guidance.